-- Will not crack or melt from the covered surface
+#2.
+Will not crack or melt from the covered surface

-- Helps to prevent corrosion and keeps temperature out of the interior
+#3.
+It helps to prevent corrosion and keeps temperature out of the interior

-- Fast to apply
+#4.
+Fast to apply

-Mats are great, for example, for covering holes in metal door panels, therefore creating acoustic boxes and help the speaker to produce better sounds.
+Mats are great, for example, for covering holes in metal door panels, therefore creating acoustic boxes and helping the speaker to produce better sounds.